 Thank you for your interest in Shippensburg University's

 School of Graduate Studies.
 It is our goal to make the application process as painless and simple as possible.
-You must submit all required documents to us before we can provide an offer of admission.
-Admissions requirements for each master's program can be found on the individual program profile pages.
 Use the links on the

 Graduate Programs page to view detailed information and application procedures for each master’s program.
 Our

 FAQ page can answer some of your questions about the application process.

 Admissions Requirements for Master’s Programs

 - Applicants must have a baccalaureate degree from a college or university accredited in the United States or the equivalent from a foreign college or university prior to enrollment.
 A minimum 2.75 undergraduate GPA (on a 4.0 scale) is required for most programs.
 Please note that some programs may have higher GPA minimum requirements.
 Refer to